How to Perform CHKDSK on Windows 10?

 Through Command Prompt

 You’ll need administrator privilege to perform CHKDSK on Windows 10 through Command Prompt.
-For that, type CMD on Windows search box and right click on Command Prompt desktop app and choose Run as Administrator.
+For that, type CMD on the Windows search box and right click on the Command Prompt desktop app and choose Run as Administrator.

 CHKDSK Windows 10